AbsaOSS/spark-commons/README.md

 ### ColumnImplicits

-_Column_ provides implicit methods for transforming Spark Columns
+_ColumnImplicits_ provide implicit methods for transforming Spark Columns

 1. Transforms the column into a booleaan column, checking if values are negative or positive infinity